python/cpython/Doc/library/sys.rst

    frame is not handling an exception, the information is taken from the calling stack frame, or its caller, and so on until a stack frame is found that is handling an exception.
-Here, "handling an exception" is defined as "executing or having executed an except clause."
-For any stack frame, only information about the most recently handled exception is accessible.
+Here, "handling an exception" is defined as "executing an except clause."
+For any stack frame, only information about the exception being currently handled is accessible.

    .. index:: object: traceback